Share

 Read more

-I have written extensively about my meals at The Ritz, so please see my previous reviews for some history and analysis of the wine list.
+The Ritz dining room dates back to 1906, a neo-Baroque delight of marble, gilt and mirrors.
+Tables are large and well spread, covered with impeccably ironed white linen tablecloths.
+The chairs are extremely comfortable and the carpet is thick, the room having a high ceiling and plenty of natural light streaming in from the tall windows.
+I have written extensively about my meals at The Ritz, so please see my previous reviews for some restaurant history and analysis of the wine list.
 There is a wide range of menu options, from three courses for £84, through to a seven-course tasting menu at £202.
-We went for the latter today.
+We went for the latter option today.

-A new dish to me was Dorset crab with crème fraiche and imperial caviar.
-The white crab meat was mixed with lemon zest, crème fraiche, lemon juice salt and pepper.
-This was garnished with chopped jelly made from Granny Smith apple juice, fennel juice, grape juice and verjus.
-Finally, there was a dressing of kefir (“the champagne of milk”) from Hollis Mead dairy in Dorset and seasoning of salt, lemon and chive oil, finished with Imperial caviar.
-On the side was a warm English crumpet topped with whipped brown crab, cream cheese, lemon and espelette pepper.
-This was an extremely attractive and beautifully balanced dish.
-The sweetness of the crab was contrasted by the salinity of the caviar and the acidity of the apple juice, with the chive oil bringing an additional flavour dimension.
-Glorious (19/20).
+A fairly new dish was next, Dorset crab with crème fraiche and Oscietra caviar.
+Here the white crab meat is mixed with crème fraiche, lemon juice, lemon zest, salt and pepper.
+This is garnished with chopped jelly made from Granny Smith apple juice, fennel juice, apple juice and “minus 8” verjus, with a dressing of Keffir from Hollis Mead Dairy seasoned with salt, lemon and split with an intense chive oil, finished with a generous dollop of Imperial caviar.
+On the side was a miniature English crumpet topped with whipped brown crab meat, cream cheese, lemon and Espelette pepper.
+This was a superb dish, beautiful to look at and beautifully balanced, with the gentle acidity of the apple contrasting with the natural sweetness of the crab, the other elements adding layers of complexity (19/20).

 Book